ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 	- magnitude of the confounding RR

-THe first two factors are intuitive: observe that in our measure of bias, :math:`\frac{\text{biased AF}}{\text{unbiased AF}}`, a smaller exposure prevalence will lead to a smaller true AF in the denominator, amplifying the bias.
+The first two factors are intuitive: observe that in our measure of bias, :math:`\frac{\text{biased AF}}{\text{unbiased AF}}`, a smaller exposure prevalence will lead to a smaller true AF in the denominator, amplifying the bias.
 Similarly, a smaller RR will also result in a smaller true AF, again